 Considering a Wellness Program at Work?

 It might not be as popular as offering a nap room or a yoga instructor on staff, but there’s a reason wellness programs in the workplace continue to grow.
-The modern workforce is changing, and 50 percent of workers may have at least one chronic health condition.1 Having healthy, well-rested employees can help increase the chances that they’ll be engaged, productive and present at work.
+The modern workforce is changing, and 50% of workers may have at least one chronic health condition.1 Having healthy, well-rested employees can help increase the chances that they’ll be engaged, productive and present at work.

 Create a plan that’s right for your company